tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/Java SDK/快速入门_intl_en.md

 - Download the demo [here](https://github.com/tencentyun/cos-java-sdk-v5/tree/master/src/main/java/com/qcloud/cos/demo).
 - For the complete sample code, please see [SDK Sample Code](https://github.com/tencentyun/cos-snippets/tree/master/Java).
 - For the SDK changelog, please see [Changelog](https://github.com/tencentyun/cos-java-sdk-v5/blob/master/CHANGELOG.md).
-- For SDK FAQs, please see [Java SDK FAQs](https://intl.cloud.tencent.com/document/product/436/38956).

 >?
 If you encounter errors such as non-existent functions or methods when using the XML version of the SDK, please update the SDK to the latest version and try again.
+>

-#### Environment dependencies
+#### Environmental dependencies
-- The SDK supports JDK v1.7, v1.8 or higher.
+- The SDK supports JDK v1.7, v1.8, or higher.
-- For more information on JDK installation, see [Java Installation and Configuration](https://cloud.tencent.com/document/product/436/10865).
+- For the JDK installation, please see [Java Installation and Configuration](https://intl.cloud.tencent.com/document/product/436/10865).

 >?
 >- For the definitions of terms such as SecretId, SecretKey, and Bucket, see [COS Glossary](https://intl.cloud.tencent.com/document/product/436/7751).